dea78799-dotcom/Script-ban-chanh/README.md

 local requestFunc = (syn and syn.request) or (http and http.request) or request or http_request

 -- ============================
--- HÀM HOP SERVER (SẮP XẾP SERVER CỰC CHUẨN)
+-- HÀM HOP SERVER (ĐÃ SỬA LỖI TÌM SERVER ĐÔNG NGƯỜI) -- ============================ local function HopServer(sortType)
--- ============================
-local function HopServer(sortType)
     if not requestFunc then